Skip to main content

 After six months of intensive AI math testing, here's my biggest insight: the model matters less than how you use it.

-I've seen people get terrible results from o1-pro because they asked vague questions.
+I've seen people get terrible results from GPT-5.5 Pro because they asked vague questions.
 I've seen people get brilliant explanations from Claude because they were specific about what they didn't understand.

 The best approach I've found: